qbentil/CS50M--Lecture-5/README.md

 # Lists & User input

 ## Lists
-a.
-In web, browsers will automatically become scrollable for content with heights taller than the window
+● In web, browsers will automatically become scrollable for content with heights taller than the window <br>
-b.
-In mobile, we need to do that manually.
+●  In mobile, we need to do that manually.
 We can do that using the following Components from React Native
     ○ ScrollView
     ○ ListView (deprecated)
     ○ FlatList, SectionList